dulvui/sn4ke/README.md

 If you like the game, consider supporting me on Ko-fi :-)
-Every donations means a lot to me and helps me to cover the Apple Developer fees.
+Every donation means a lot to me and helps me to cover the Apple Developer fees.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P4BYZUR)